astampoulis/makam/examples/paper/01-base-language.md

-We will start with encoding a version of System F in λProlog.
+We will start with encoding a version of the simply typed lambda calculus in λProlog.
 We define two new meta-types to represent the two sorts of our object language: terms and types.
 We also define the `typeof` relation that corresponds to the typing judgement of the language.